 “My dad didn’t have that experience.
 I remember him, before he retired, start X-ing days out on the calendar.
 And my dad had a great work ethic, but I remember those calendars,” Doug said.
 “I remember as a kid, thinking I don’t want to be like that at work, I want my work to be my area of passion as well.
 And so then that of course is the big question for all of us: what is your area of passion?”

-You might not get all hyped up about flying science labs and geo-synchronous orbits the way that Doug does, but there is something that God hardwired into you that makes you feel truly alive and that you feel makes a difference.
+Not everyone gets hyped up about flying science labs and geo-synchronous orbits the way that Doug does, but there is something like that inside every person.

-Discovering your purpose can make all the difference in your work life, and it starts with the work Jesus has already done.
+Discovering a purpose can make all the difference in someone’s work life, and it starts with the work Jesus has already done.

-Sometimes all it takes is knowing that you do in fact have a purpose, and then you can look and see the ways God wants to use you in the long-term – something Doug calls “vision.”
+Sometimes all it takes is knowing there is in fact a purpose behind it all, and then seeing the ways God is working in the long-term – something Doug calls “vision.”

 “One kind of cool thing that I found at NASA is this: you walk in those gates, and you walk into any building, and the guy sweeping the floors or the woman emptying the trash cans, or the guy fixing the railing that broke off – everybody in there launches rockets.
 They [help] launch rockets to space.
 I like that kind of mentality and that kind of thinking.
 And I think we have to do that more in our own lives as well because when we start looking at our life in two-dimensions, you know just the little world around us, it’s sometimes grim.
 We don’t look up and see where we’re going or what we could become or where we could take our family or where we could go spiritually.
 But if we cast our eyes down on the dirt that we’re standing on at the moment, we allow ourselves to get sucked into meaningless stuff like ‘why am I doing this?’ or ‘how is this ever going to influence the world for any kind of good?’ instead of ‘I launch rockets into space.’”